Jeanette Goldfarb Plant Growth Facility

 Motivated by the spectacular diversity of cell shapes in nature, which underlies the viability and adaptability of organisms.

-• The Jez Laboratory
+• The Jez Lab

 Our research employs biochemistry, protein engineering, and x-ray crystallography to investigate the molecular basis of biological processes in plants, microbes, and nematodes.